Skip to main content

 The library does not endorse particular beliefs or viewpoints, and scheduling a program does not indicate agreement of the viewpoint expressed by the presenter or presentation.
 This pertains to all programs, including those run by library staff members, including book or film discussion groups.

 Responsibility for what any individual reads, listens to, or views must lie with the individual.
-The library may suggest certain age guidelines depending on the nature of a program, however, the library does not act in loco parentis in selecting programs and restricting access.
-Responsibility for minors rests with parents and guardians.
+The library may suggest certain age guidelines depending on the nature of a program, however, responsibility for minors rests with parents and guardians.

 The Library Director and Board of Trustees welcome comments regarding the services, materials, or program content offered by the library.
 Any challenge to library programs by Lebanon residents or taxpayers can be made through the library’s Request for Reconsideration of Library Programs or Materials.